SSI staff celebrating Wear It Purple Day

 Just one of the examples I have seen of this is the experience of David Odeesh, who was elated when his sister and her family were granted humanitarian visas by the Federal Government in January.

-The family had been forced to flee their hometown of Mosul, Iraq, and escape to Lebanon due to the threat of Islamic State.
-They were to arrive in Sydney in March this year, but six months on, Mr Odeesh, is still waiting for them to be allowed to enter the country.
+The family had been forced to flee their hometown of Mosul, Iraq, and escape to Lebanon due to the threat of the Islamic State.
+They were to arrive in Sydney in March this year, but six months on, Mr Odeesh is still waiting for them to be allowed to enter the country.

 Separation from loved ones is just one of the many factors that can contribute to the endemic sense of loneliness experienced by people of refugee backgrounds during their early settlement.